yezhisaim/Lets-Yeat/README.md

 - Look up list of good and new restaurants in the area you want to host the event at.
 - Look up your recent activity in the profile view.

-## How I built it

-The iOS app is entirely built using Swift and the Yelp API in Xcode 7.2.1.
-This app works only on the simulator for Iphone 5s.
-Cocoapods are Oauthswift and SwiftyJSON for getting results from the Yelp API.

-## Challenges I ran into

-- Did not find a way to 'login using Yelp'.
-- Limited examples for ios-yelp api using Swift.
-- But mostly time.
-Between a full-time engineering job and teaching a class, I wish I had a lot more time to implement all the features I had planned out initially.
-The app right now is a hack put together to show the minimum set of features and in the future, will be fully-developed to be posted on to the app store.

-## Accomplishments that I'm proud of

-Got out a decent working prototype in the little time I had.
-Still a beginner in building polished iOS apps so learnt some new concepts along the way.

-## What I learned

-Learn what not to do(features-wise) by getting constant feedback from real users more than what I could do.

 ## What's next for Lets Yeat!

 A whole bunch of enhancements: